top of page

 Reimagining Rights Network (ReRiN)

 The Reimagining Rights Network (ReRiN) is a proposed COST Action with Tilburg University as the main proposer.
 I initiated the network and led the development of the proposal, working closely with colleagues across Europe to shape its vision and direction.
 Over the summer and early autumn, I built partnerships, hosted two workshops, and brought together diverse perspectives to co-create the thematic focus.
-The proposal will be submitted in October 2025.
+The proposal was first submitted in 2024, and has been resubmitted in October 2025 with over 20 partners across 11 countries.

 ReRiN responds to the limits of dominant rights frameworks that remain tied to statehood, legal status, and citizenship.
 It centres lived experience and collective agency, asking how rights might be reimagined beyond formal systems.
 The network takes a transdisciplinary and participatory approach, creating space for researchers, practitioners, and rights-seeking communities to think differently about justice, belonging, and the ways rights are understood and enacted.